kiniry/objective-c/s093030/assignment2/README.txt

     [item namedMethodCallIsNotGuaranteedToWorkWithoutTypeCast];
 }

-In these cased a type cast would be necessary in order to ensure that named methods are invoked on the proper object because an NSArray can hold objects of mixed type.
-In these case the isKindOfClass: method could be used to make sure that objects are type casted properly.
+In these cases a type cast would be necessary in order to ensure that named methods are invoked on the proper object because an NSArray can hold objects of mixed type.
+For example the isKindOfClass-method could be used to make sure that objects are type-casted properly.
 The method calls above will not fail with an exception, however.
-The same example is shown in the ExperimentMethodResolution.m file.
+An example of method resolution is provided in the ExperimentMethodResolution.m file.

 In Javascript everything is dynamically typed as opposed to C# which is (mostly) statically typed.
 If method resolution in Javascript fails however an exception is thrown and the execution context is halted.
-As a note here, there is a new type called dynamic which is introduced in C# 4.0 which is actually dynamically typed:
+As a note here, there is a new type called dynamic which was introduced in C# 4.0 which is actually dynamically typed:

 dynamic d = new object();
 d.SomeMethodWhichDoesNotExist();

-The above method-call to SomeMethodWhichDoesNotExist will cause a runtime exception but not a compile-time exception.
+The above method-call to SomeMethodWhichDoesNotExist will cause a run-time exception but not a compile-time error.
 Type information is obviously not present when working with dynamics.
-Dynamics are heavily used in the MVC 4 Framework to pass information from Controllers to Views via the Viewbag- object which encapsulates a dictionary used in the MVC 3 Framework.
+Dynamics are heavily used in the MVC 4 Framework to pass information from Controllers to Views via the Viewbag-object which encapsulates a dictionary which was previously used in the MVC 3 Framework.

-It should be noted that also exist an implicit var type which is however strongly typed.
+It should be noted that there also exists an implicit var type which is however strongly typed.
 The type is determined by the compiler using type inference.

 ---------- Expanded Types ----------